AdvancedComputationalDesign-SDU/assignment-2-fractal-generation-FrederikAnders/DOCUMENTATION.md

 ## Pseudo-Code

-*(Provide detailed pseudo-code explaining the logic of your program.
-This should clearly outline your recursive functions, parameter definitions, and how they contribute to the final fractal pattern.)*

 1. **Define function that generates a color based on recursion depth** **function** get_color(depth, max_depth):
     **return** color based on depth / max_depth using color map